Azur Lane: Miscellaneous

+Live events

+In 2023, the game collaborated with the CarrierCon fan convention for anime, video game, comic and cosplay fans aboard the USS Hornet (CV-12), which is personified in-game as Hornet II to distinguish her from the original Hornet (CV-8) and is currently the USS Hornet Museum ship in Alameda, Oakland, California.
+Later that year, the same ship was chosen to host the game's live event celebrating the 5th anniversary of its English/worldwide release.

+In 2025, the game similarly held 7th anniversary celebrations of its English/worldwide release aboard USS New Jersey (BB-62), which is personified in-game and is currently the Battleship New Jersey Museum & Memorial in Camden, New Jersey just across the Delaware River from Philadelphia.
+The French destroyer Maillé-Brézé (D627), now a museum ship in Nantes and whose previous Vauquelin-class incarnation is personified in-game, also hosted a pop-up event – the first official event of its kind in Europe.

 Other media

 Print media

 Azur Lane was adapted into several manga and novels.
-An official yonkoma comic, titled Azur Lane: Slow Ahead!, is being published in Ichijinsha's magazine Manga 4-koma Palette.
-It features the character based on HMS Javelin and three of the game's other protagonists.
-Chapters of Very Slow Advance! are regularly posted on the game's Japanese Twitter account as a means of promotion.
-Azur Lane Comic Anthology, a comic anthology series currently up to four volumes, is being published by Ichijinsha and sold on Amazon Japan.
-Azur Lane Queen's Orders, a manga centering around the characters based on HMS Queen Elizabeth and HMS Warspite, is being published by Ichijinsha in Comic Rex.
+The Azur Lane Comic Anthology, a comic anthology series currently up to four volumes, is being published by Ichijinsha and sold on Amazon Japan.
 Azur Lane Comic à la Carte, another comic anthology, was published in October 2018.

 Kodansha published a spin-off light novel featuring the character Laffey as protagonist, titled Starting My Life as a Commander with Laffey, in June 2018.
 Shueisha published another novelization, Episode of Belfast, featuring the character based on HMS Belfast, in June 2018.
 Overlap, Inc. published the third spin-off light novel featuring the character Ayanami as protagonist, titled Ayanami, Happily Married, in December 2018.

+In addition, a food-centric spin-off, Smile Dish! by Hirose Madoka, features the characters based on British C–class destroyers HMS Cygnet, HMS Crescent and HMS Comet sampling the food of various countries represented in-game.